iyadadalan/iTaleem_CaseStudy/README.md

 - Use the ESAPI Session Management control.
 This control includes a component for CSRF.

 - Do not use the GET method for any request that triggers a state change.
+For example, if you want to delete a user account, instead of using a simple GET request with a delete confirmation link ``` delete_account.php?confirm=yes```, use a POST request with a hidden form field containing a CSRF token.
+This enforces a more secure interaction where the user submits data through a form, making it harder for attackers to exploit CSRF vulnerabilities.

 - Phase: Implementation
     - Ensure that your application is free of cross-site scripting issues, because most CSRF defenses can be bypassed using attacker-controlled script.